justinrgarrard/world-of-naevis.net/docs/character_creation/background/truthseeker.md

 # Truthseeker

 You came to the Forgotten City to understand its mysteries.
-You may be an archaeologist hunting the truth of the past, a wizard seeking new magic to make your own, or a priest following the urgings of your cult.
-No matter your origin, you are compelled by a quest for knowledge.
+You may be an archaeologist hunting knowledge, a wizard seeking new magic to make your own, or a priest following the urgings of your cult.
+You are a specialist in [City Dweller](../../the_frontier/city_dwellers/index) languages.

 **[Skill](../../more/skills) Proficiency**: Arcana, History

-**[Language](../../more/language) Proficiency**: Infernal or Undercommon, Any One [Secret Language](../../more/languages/secret_languages)
+**[Language](../../more/language) Proficiency**: Undercommon and Infernal

 {: .background-feature}
 > **Illuminate**
 >
 > You can replicate the effects of the _Light_ cantrip.
-If you are a spellcaster, you learn the cantrip.
+If you are a spellcaster, you learn the cantrip and use your spellcasting ability to cast it.
+Otherwise, your spellcasting ability for this cantrip is Intelligence.

 ### (Optional) Trait Tables